dynamsoft-docs/document-normalizer-docs/parameters/reference/line-extraction-modes.md

 `LineExtractionModes` specifies the algorithm used to extract lines.

-It consists of one or both of the following modes, with each mode representing a different way to transform the grayscale image.
+It consists of one or both of the following modes, with each mode representing a different way to extract lines.

 ## Candidate Mode List